 Every partnership is unique and is determined by the Team Members and Community Partner involved.
 Some Team Members volunteer regularly on their Community Partner’s urban farm while others give periodic technical assistance on a Community Partner’s mobile market.
 The options are endless.
-To see examples of what the program can look like in action, click here.
+Click here to see examples of qualified community partners.

 Whole Cities loves hearing about these partnerships and understanding how we can continue to support the expansion of fresh, healthy food access.
 We will ask Team Members involved in the program to submit a status and final report that includes photos and a progress update on the partnership.